MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-jive-data.md

 ## Step 2: Configure the Jive connector

-The second step is to configure the Jive connector in the Merge1 site.
+The second step is to configure the Jive connector on the Merge1 site.
 For information about how to configure the Jive connector, see [Merge1 Third-Party Connectors User Guide](https://docs.ms.merge1.globanetportal.com/Merge1%20Third-Party%20Connectors%20Jive%20User%20Guide.pdf).

 After you click **Save & Finish**, you are directed back to the Microsoft 365 compliance center, to the **User mapping** page in the connector wizard.